Rock Creek Campus

 MT 165.
 Hydraulics.
 2 Credits.

 Examines fluid power technology as applied in mechatronic systems.
 Includes basic functions and physical properties of complete hydraulic systems such as power sources, reservoirs, pumps, compressors, lines, valves, and actuators.
 Introduces systematic troubleshooting techniques and troubleshooting strategies to identify, localize, and correct malfunctions.
 Emphasizes safety and preventative maintenance.
-Prerequisites: (MTH 60 or MTH 58), (WR 115 and RD 115) or IRW 115 or equivalent placement.
-Prerequisite/concurrent: MT 106 or MTH 65 or any math course for which MTH 65 is a prerequisite.
+Prerequisites: MTH 58 or MTH 60, or any course for which MTH 58 or MTH 60 is a prerequisite or equivalent placement, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
+Prerequisite/concurrent: MT 106 or MTH 65 or any math course for which MTH 65 is a prerequisite or equivalent placement.
 Audit available.

 MT 173.
 Sensors, Power Amps and Motors.
 2 Credits.

 Examines sensors, power amps and motors common to mechatronics systems.
-Covers mechanisms and characteristics of DC and stepper motors.
-Includes DC and stepper motor controller/driver circuits.
+Covers mechanisms and characteristics of DC motors.
+Includes DC motor controller/driver circuits.
 Develops troubleshooting skills at a systems/board level.
 Prerequisites: MT 111A and MT 121A.

 MT 175.
 AC Motors - Control, Maintenance, and Troubleshooting.
 2 Credits.

 Covers AC motors and their control.
 Examines differences between single and three phase AC motors as applied in operation, routine maintenance, recognition, and elimination of malfunctions.
 Focuses on the industrial, commercial, and residential applications of AC motors in mechatronic systems.
-Prerequisites: MT 106, MT 113A.
+Prerequisites: MT 113A, MT 106 or MTH 58 or MTH 60, or any math course for which MTH 58 or MTH 60 is a prerequisite or equivalent placement, and (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.

 MT 177.
 Industrial Robots I. 3 Credits.

 Introduces industrial robotic systems, including different types of robots, their components and controllers.
 Introduces and develops skills in robotic position teaching.
-Prerequisites: MT 111A, MT 121A, and (MT 106 or MTH 65).
+Prerequisites: MT 111A, MT 121A, and (MT 106 or MTH 65, or any math course for which MTH 65 is a prerequisite, or equivalent placement).
 Prerequisite/concurrent: MT 163, MT 173.

 MT 178.
 Mechatronics Capstone-Industrial Robots II.
 2 Credits.